nornir-automation/nornir/docs/tutorials/intro/brigade.rst

 Now that we know how the inventory works let's create a brigade object we can start working with.
 There are two ways we can use:

 1. Using the :obj:`brigade.core.Brigade` directly, which is quite simple and the most flexible and versatile option.
-2. Using :obj:`brigade.easy.easy_brigade`, which is simpler and good enough for most cases.

 Using the "raw" API
 -------------------